timvisee/timvisee.com/content/about.md

 I prefer to make software I work on open-source, because I find it important to allow anybody to modify, contribute, improve, inspect and verify it.
 I also contribute to various other open projects as well.
-All of it is available on my Git profiles:
+All of it is available on my git profiles:

 - [GitHub][github]
 - [GitLab][gitlab]